-Appendix I Dealing with allegations against people who work with children

-Allegations or concerns about an adult working in the school whether as a teacher, supply teacher, other staff, volunteers or contractors
+Appendix I - Dealing with allegations against people who work with children Allegations or concerns about an adult working in the school whether as a teacher, supply teacher, other staff, volunteers, or contractors

-At [name of school] we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
-Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted by [state method of contact].
+At Morpeth First School we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+Any concerns about the conduct of other adults in the school should be taken to the headteacher without delay; any concerns about the headteacher should go to the Chair of Governors who can be contacted via the office

-Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher/principal.
+Any concerns about the conduct of a member of staff, supply teachers, volunteers or contractors should be reported to the headteacher.

-Concerns may come from various sources, for example, a suspicion; complaint; or disclosure made by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.
+Concerns may come from various sources, for example, a suspicion; complaint; or disclosure made by a child, parent, or other adult within or outside of the organisation; or because of vetting checks undertaken.

-The headteacher/principal has to decide whether the concern is an allegation or low-level concern.
+The headteacher must decide whether the concern is an allegation or low-level concern.
 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold for referral to the Local Authority Designated Officer (LADO) (see below).